gjbex/training-material/Python/README.md

     library.
 1. `Numpy`: a few illustratios of using numpy, scipy, and matplotlib (linear regression, optimization, solving ODEs, FFT).
+1. `OperatorFunctools`: some illustrations of the functional programming options offered by `opeator` and `functools` packages.
 1. `Pandas`: R dataframe-like data structures for Python, contains a Jupyter notebook to illustrate using pandas interactively.
 1. `PhraseIndexer`: parses a text file to find the line number on which a